Analysis | Trump says he didn’t want to spark panic. But he’s running on fear.

 Here’s a sampling, drawn mainly from our database of Trump’s false and misleading claims:

-“Radical justices will erase the Second Amendment, silence political speech and require taxpayers to fund extreme late term abortion.
-They will give unelected bureaucrats the power to destroy millions of American jobs, they will remove the words ‘under God’ from the Pledge of Allegiance, they will unilaterally declare the death penalty unconstitutional, even for the most depraved mass murderers, they will erase national borders, cripple police departments and grant new protections to anarchists, rioters, violent criminals and terrorists.”
+“Radical justices will erase the Second Amendment, silence political speech and require taxpayers to fund extreme late-term abortion.
+They will give unelected bureaucrats the power to destroy millions of American jobs.
+They will remove the words ‘under God’ from the Pledge of Allegiance.
+They will unilaterally declare the death penalty unconstitutional, even for the most depraved mass murderers.
+They will erase national borders, cripple police departments and grant new protections to anarchists, rioters, violent criminals and terrorists.”

 — Sept.
 9